Claire Dean

 Machu Picchu Train

-The wagons seat 48 passengers and have plush seats, which have been specially created to assure the comfort of passengers.
-The Tourist Class of Inca Rail differs slightly from Peru Rail’s Expedition train in that it has more legroom.
-Where PeruRail’s Expedition seating is more like airline seating, Inca Rail’s Tourist class has two seats opposite another set of two seats, separated by a small table.
+The wagons seat 48 passengers.
+It has plush seats, which have been specially created to ensure the comfort of passengers.
+The Tourist Class of Inca Rail differs slightly from Peru Rail’s Expedition train.
+Mainly because it has more legroom.
+Whereas PeruRail’s Expedition seating is more like airline seating.
+Inca Rail’s Tourist class has two seats opposite another set of two seats.
+Separated by a small table.
 There are generally no meals served on this service.

 Servicio Ejecutivo

-For those who appreciate good comfort and relaxation, this service offers padded seats and slightly smaller panoramic windows, than the PeruRail Vistadome service and the enthusiastic personnel will assure you of a beautiful journey.
-A selection of biscuits, dried fruit and nuts of the region, delicious chocolates, and a variety of hot and cold drinks are also included.
+This is for those who appreciate good comfort and relaxation.
+This service offers padded seats.
+It also has slightly smaller panoramic windows than the PeruRail Vistadome service.
+The enthusiastic personnel will assure you of a beautiful journey.
+They will offer a selection of biscuits, dried fruit and nuts. all from the Cusco region.
+Delicious chocolates and a variety of hot and cold drinks are also included.

 This unique service is made for the sophisticated traveler who appreciates comfort.
-On the arrival of your train, you will be welcomed with a delicious welcome drink and a thin towel perfumed with natural essences to refresh yourself.
-During the journey to Machu Picchu, gastronomic cuisine is served with relaxing background music.
+On the arrival of your train, you will be welcomed with a delicious welcome drink.
+As well as a thin towel perfumed with natural essences to refresh yourself.
+During the journey to Machu Picchu, gastronomic cuisine is served. accompanied by relaxing background music.

 To cut a long story short,both PeruRail an Inca Rail are great train options for your Peru Machu Picchu trip.
 They both offer a quality service and comfortable travel for your train trip to Machu Picchu.